 Refine your search

 I work as a professor of university pedagogy.
-My areas of expertise include teaching and learning in higher education and higher education transitions, with emphasis on generic skills (such as critical thinking and argumentation), self-regulation, and performance-based assessment.
-My current projects are KAPPAS2 (Assessment of Undergraduate Students’ Generic Skills in Finland) project, READY (Ready for working life) project, and PIONEERED (Pioneering Policies and Practices Tackling Educational Inequalities in Europe, Horizon 2020) project.
+My areas of expertise include teaching and learning in higher education and higher education transitions, with emphasis on generic skills (such as critical thinking and argumentation) and performance-based assessment.
+My expertise also extends to self-regulation in learning and academic writing.
+I lead and co-lead several research projects in higher education while actively mentoring the next generation of scholars through doctoral supervision.
+My main projects are KAPPAS2 (Assessment of Undergraduate Students’ Generic Skills in Finland) project and READY (Ready for working life) project.

 Research interests: Parables of Jesus as argumentation (project: Parables as Persuasive Narratives).
 Pauline Theology, Catholic epistles, rhetoric, narratology, epistolography, argumentation analysis.